Frequently Asked Questions: NBA G League Winter Showcase

 Past hosts include Las Vegas, Nev., Mississauga, Ont., Santa Cruz, Calif., Reno, Nev., Columbus, Ga., Fayetteville, N.C., Sioux Falls, S.D., Boise, Idaho and South Padre Island, Texas.

-Which teams can win the Showcase Cup?
+Which teams can win the Winter Showcase Tournament?

 Where are the games broadcasted?